Searching for the best types of LMS for your business?

 Watch: What Is a Mobile LMS & How Can It Help Train Anytime, Anywhere?

 That was all about the top types of LMSs available on the market.
-Understand your learning requirements, consider all the pros and cons of each LMS type, and choose the right one accordingly.
+Understand your learning requirements, consider all the pros of each LMS type, and choose the right one accordingly.

 For instance, Global Linking Solutions (GLS), a Charlotte-based computer network and security services provider, had a staff turnover rate of 30%.
 They identified a lack of training and ineffective communication as the root cause.
 So, they went through different LMSs, and after extensive research, they deployed ProProfs cloud-based LMS because it had all the features to create, manage, deliver, and track impactful training.
 GLS particularly liked the reporting and customization features offered by this LMS.
 Today, the company is offering efficient, flexible, and sustainable learning opportunities online.